DavidMercier/TriDiMap/doc/index.rst

     * to plot and to fit probability density functions;
     * to plot and to fit cumulative density functions;
     * to extract statistical values (mean, min, max with standard deviations) of mechanical properties and fractions for each phase;
-    * to correct mechanical map from image correlation with microstructural map;
+    * to correct mechanical map using image correlation with microstructural map;
     * to correlate/compare mechanical map with microstructural map;
     * to plot 4D mechanical property map.